ksavery/react-app/docs/general/debugging.md

 You can then set breakpoints directly from inside VS Code, use stepping with the Chrome or VS Code buttons and more.

 Read all about it in the [Debugger for Chrome page](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome).

-**Note**: There's currently a [known problem](https://github.com/react-boilerplate/react-boilerplate/pull/1698) with source maps and VS Code.
-You can change your Webpack dev config to use `inline-source-map` instead of `eval-source-map` and the issue should be resolved.